Matthew Baker

 Stewart has been with Ericsson for over 30 years in various customer facing technology leadership roles and has been engaged in the market introduction of 2G, 3G and 4G.
 He is currently focussed on securing readiness for 5G in both Ericsson and its customers across Europe and Latin America.

-- Head of Technology Strategy , u-blox UK, Member of Advisory Board, UK5G
+- Corporate Strategy, u-blox UK, Member of Advisory Board, UKTIN

 Evangelos Mellios is a Lecturer in Electrical & Electronic Engineering at the University of Bristol and a member of the Communication Systems & Networks Research Group.
 His research addresses key enabling technologies for future wireless communications, with particular focus on antennas and radiowave propagation for millimetre wave, massive MIMO, Wi-Fi and low-power Internet-of-Things networks.

 Kevin Morris received the B.Eng. and Ph.D. degrees in electronics and communications engineering from the University of Bristol, Bristol, U.K., in 1995 and 2000, respectively.
-He is currently a Professor of RF engineering and Head of the Department of Electrical and Electronic Engineering, University of Bristol.
-He has authored or co-authored 100 academic papers and he holds five patents.
-His research interests principally concern looking at methods of reducing power consumption in communications systems including the area of RF hardware design with a specific interest in the design of efficient linear broadband power amplifiers for use within future communications systems.
-Professor Morris is currently involved with a number of the Engineering and Physical Sciences Research Council (EPSRC) research programmes including FARAD and SENSE and industry funded research programmes within the U.K. He is a member of the UK Electronic Skills Foundation (UK-ESF) Strategic Advisory board.
+He is currently a Professor of Radio Frequency engineering and Head of the School of Electronic and Electrical Engineering at the University of Leeds.
+He has authored or co-authored over 130 academic papers, and he holds five patents.
+His research principally concerns looking at methods of reducing power consumption in communications systems with specific interest in the design of efficient frequency flexible transceivers.
+He is currently involved with several industrial and Engineering and Physical Sciences Research Council (EPSRC) research projects.
+He was the Head of the Department of Electrical and Electronic Engineering at the University of Bristol from 2014 to 2018.

 Simon Pike